Do you work in an environment where a Teradata compression tool is installed that conforms to your satisfaction?

 - Which values, given columns, are candidates?

 - What is the benefit of saved bytes of compressing one value?

 - What is the cost of compressing this one value?

 - What is the Presence Byte consumption of a given compression in total?

 Compressed value sets for every column are summarized in levels representing one Presence Bit consumed each.

 After potentially adjusting for the net benefit and local Presence Byte break-even points, the dominant path is translated into a series of compression statements stored in the result table TITHONOS.
 From there, alter table statements can be generated to apply the compression.

 For a detailed description of DWHPRO TITHONIZER, please refer to the pdf file attached to this article:

 I recommend reading it before you start working with the Stored Procedure.

 DWHPRO TITHONIZER was developed and tested for Teradata Versions 13 and 14, 15, and 16.

 Improvements, refinements, or modifications of functionality or methodology will occur as experience with it is gained and time to do it is available.

 Feel free to use or modify DWHPRO TITHONIZER for training or working purposes.
 But please note in the program code that the original version is from DWHPRO.

-Before you start finding out what the Stored Procedure can do for you, let me remind you that the responsibility for the use of the Stored Procedure and any consequence thereof lies wholly in the hand of whoever uses it.
+Before you start finding out what the Stored Procedure can do for you, let me remind you that the responsibility for using it and any consequence thereof lies wholly in the hand of whoever uses it.